frokexec/ku-cpe-notes/Operating Systems/3 Processes/3 Processes.md

 ## What about Filling all the Buffers?

-Suppose that we wanted to provide a solution to the consumer- producer problem that fills all the buffers.
+Suppose that we wanted to provide a solution to the consumerproducer problem that fills all the buffers.

 We can do so by having an integer **counter** that keeps track of the number of full buffers.